DHaylock/ofxInstagram/ReadMe.md

 - Copy that access_token and put it somewhere safe.

 #### ofxInstagram
-The addon should have some examples already for you to try, but if you want to build a new project use
+The addon should have some examples already for you to try, but if you want to build a new project use the project generator.

+There is a .crt file stored in the addon folder.
+You will need to copy this in to the data folder of your application.
+This allows you to securely connect to the Instagram API.

+In the xcode.proj file go to Build Phases then to Run Scripts, add the following code.
+This copies the data from the data folder to the data folder of the .app file.
-cp -r bin/data "$TARGET_BUILD_DIR/$PRODUCT_NAME.app/Contents/Resources";
+`cp -r bin/data "$TARGET_BUILD_DIR/$PRODUCT_NAME.app/Contents/Resources";`